 New Immunizations, Rules and Periodic Updates to Immunization Recommendations

 ACIP guidelines and immunization schedules can change over time.
-PCC has a team that reviews and considers each patch or update from the STC IMMUCAST service.
+PCC has a team that reviews and considers each update to the Immunization Calculation Engine.

 Once the team approves a new update or change to forecasting rules, it is reflected in the Immunizations component for all PCC practices.